m-odonovan/copilot-studio-relays/Twilio WhatsApp Relay/readme.md

 There are several settings which the application uses, which are set in the appsettings.json / appsettings.development.json / appsettings.production.json.
 When hosted in Azure App service, you can still use these files, but better practise to set them in the environment settings part of the Azure App service.

-When you do add settings in Azure App Service, and they are nested settings, you use __ between parent and child

-Here is list of settings, as they would appear in Azure App Service:
+Here is list of settings, as they would appear in the appsettings file:

-- CopilotStudio__BotName - friendly name of Copilot Studio agent / bot
-- CopilotStudio__BotId - Copilot Studio bot id (get from URL of bot in designer)
+- "BotId" - Copilot Studio bot id (get from URL of bot in designer)
-- CopilotStudio__BotLocation - leave empty if US, otherwise set to "europe", or "india".
-This is for the DirectLine URL
-- CopilotStudio__TenantId - get from Copilot Studio settings for agent/bot
+- "BotTenantId" - get from Copilot Studio settings for agent/bot

-These are Azure App Service settings using by Bot Framework SDK: https://learn.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=userassigned%2Caadv2%2Ccsharp

-- MicrosoftAppType - not required for local dev.
-I wanted the app to use a user-assigned managed identity, so set this to UserAssignedMSI
+- "BotName":" friendly name of Copilot Studio agent / bot
+- "BotTokenEndPoint": directline endpoint e.g "https://example.5b.environment.api.powerplatform.com/powervirtualagents/botsbyschema/cr245_example/directline/token?api-version=2022-03-01-preview"
+- "Twilio:AccountSid": This comes from Twilio service
+- "Twilio:AuthToken": This comes from Twilio service
-- MicrosoftAppId - not required for local dev.
-This is the client ID of the managed identity in my scenario
+- "Twilio:FromNumber": This is the Twilio telephone number, in the form of "+1....."
-- MicrosoftAppPassword - not required for local dev.
-Not applicable if using managed identiy
-- MicrosoftAppTenantId - not required for local dev.
-This is the tenant id of where app is running, get from Entra ID properties page

-### Configuring Azure Bot Service to use this App Service

-You create an Azure Bot service and then need to set some properties so it uses the app service created above:

-- Messaging EndPoint - this is the path to the app service e.g. https://appservicename.azurewebsites.net/api/messages
-- Bot Type - in my case set to user assigne managed identity
-- Microsoft App ID - in my case set to the id (clientid) of the user assigned managed identity of the app service
-- App Tenant ID - This is the tenant id of where app is running, get from Entra ID properties page
+Local Development Debugging

-Idea - you could use NGROK or Azure Dev Tunnel to point the Messaging EndPoint to your local dev server, and use debugging, breakpoints etc,
+You can use NGROK or Azure Dev Tunnel to point the Messaging EndPoint in Twilio to your localhost dev server, and use debugging, breakpoints etc. In Twilio you would configure the endpoint to be the hostname and port Dev Tunnel gives you.
+Do note, if you do this, you will need to comment out the security validation section where the code only accepts connections from Twilio, as this will not work in this context.

-### Deployment files folder

-These are deployment templates for the Azure App Service and the Azure Bot Service.
-These can be used if you want to provision these services using ARM templates and command line.
-These are originally from - https://github.com/microsoft/CopilotStudioSamples/tree/master/RelayBotSample/DeploymentTemplates

 ### Enable logging in web app